 The masked men carried dark lanterns when they broke into the home of Mr. Whittelsey, where he lived with his wife, niece, an elderly woman, a married couple and an Irish servant.
 They bound and gagged them all in the same room, except for Mr. Whittelsey.

-The thieves then choked and beat the cashier until he gave up the combination.
-He refused, but they choked and beat him until he gave it up.
+The thieves then choked and beat the cashier, demanding he gave up the combination.
+He refused, but they choked and beat him until he finally gave it up.
 The thieves knew the night watchman left work at 4 a.m., leaving the bank unguarded for several hours.

 So just after 4 a.m., they marched Mr. Whittelsley to the bank, where they opened the vault, cleaned it of all its contents and made their getaway.
 Some of the men left by horse and carriage, while the others took the train back to New York.